Code-Institute-Submissions/FatimaPortfolio/TESTING.md

 ![CSS Validator](testingfiles/CSSValidation.png)

-The validator displayed 1 error related to Bootstrap library https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css
+The validator did not display any errors.

 ## Responsiveness